They purchased paradise ... then gave it all away

 Doug Tompkins and Kristine McDivitt should have fallen in love sooner.
 But if the timing was late, the setting was perfect.

 Bill Weir traces the incredible life of multimillionaire designer-turned-conservationist Doug Tompkins and his impact on Patagonia.
 Watch CNN's "The Wonder List" Saturdays at 9 p.m.
-ET/PT.
+ET.

 He was a high school dropout-turned-billionaire; with his gang of fellow thrillseekers nicknamed the Fun Hogs, he lived to climb big rocks and surf big waves.
 After outfitting his own adventures, he started a company called The North Face.